By Teresa Currivan, LMFT, Parent Coach

 These sensitivities can sometimes make a gifted individual appear insensitive, such as the child who doesn’t easily make eye contact.
 For some, making eye contact is a very intense, even private act.

-Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, and coaches parents by phone at Help My Child Thrive Coaching.
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, coaches parents by phone at Help My Child Thrive Coaching, and holds parent support groups.
 Teresa has been published on sites such as Mother.ly, Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education page.
 She specializes in giftedness, twice exceptionality, educational fit, family dynamics, and gifted adults.
 She lives in the San Francisco, California Bay Area with her husband and son.
 You can find more articles on this website.
 Follow her on her Facebook at fb.me/TeresaCurrivanCoaching.

-Here’s my article on gifted testing as mentioned:
+Here’s my article on gifted testing as mentioned above:

 ©Teresa Currivan 2018 (Revised and updated 2019)